openbraininstitute/brain-indexer/docs/queries.rst

 Counting Queries
 ----------------
 Counting queries are queries for which only the number of index elements is returned.
-If information about the individual indexed elements themselves is need, please consult `Regular Queries`_.
+If information about the individual indexed elements themselves is needed, please consult `Regular Queries`_.

 The API for counting queries is simple and the accuracy can be controlled in the same way as for :ref:`regular indexes <kw-accuracy>`.